Hurtak/hello/README.md

 - hotkeys (esc) do not work when input is focused
   - https://github.com/JohannesKlauss/react-hotkeys-hook/issues/127
 - release on reddit
-- when settings has focus, show it on minimalistic view
+- when settings has focus, show it on minimalist view
 - hotkeys to toggle calendar/time
   - write about it in settings
 - show changelog somewhere in menu
-- show location and links somewhere else and somewhere more visible accesible?
+- show location and links somewhere else and somewhere more visible accessible?
   - main reasoning: you will use the settings once at the beginning, then you will only look what is on the picture etc
 - decimal places in age configurable
 - animations